reneemacdonald/sdc_project4/writeup.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
-I found that for the initial video because there weren't many changing in the lighting situation etc. It was fairly easy to just create an example lane line and use that and then just flip that when turning in a different direction.
+I found that for the initial video because there weren't many changes in the lighting situation etc. It was fairly easy to just create an example lane line and use that and then just flip that when turning in a different direction.
+However, that didn't work so well for went it went straight as there was still a bit of the curved part hanging outside the lines.
 I didn't really need to do any complex calculation for the first video because the initial ones were pretty good.
 I also found that I could roughly calculate how far apart the lanes are and then just draw the other line parallel to the good line in cases where there weren't enough points for one of the lines.
 I also found that it overestimated the width of some of the lines so I adjusted to crop some of that out.

 If I had more time I would improve it by looking for the actual lines on each frame.
 I would have also broken up my code in different files.
 I might have played around more with the color and thresholding so that the lane lines would be longer.
 They were parallel but very short so in that case, if I coudln't find a line, then I just used the left one plus a certain amount or vice versa.